Updated: Jan 28

-Seated at the leg-press machine, I count an assemblage of six flat screen TVs.
-Beside me, outfitted in the latest wicking fabrics, a 50-something man pants and sweats as he attempts to track two different sports games at once.
-On one screen, color-coordinated sets of hulking athletes hurl themselves at each other.
-They are obsessed and will stop at nothing.
+Beside me, outfitted in the latest wicking fabrics, a 50-something man pants and sweats as he goosenecks between two different sports games at once.
+On one screen, color-coordinated athletes hurl themselves at one another.
 On another screen, a whistle is blown and everyone freezes.
 Presumably, someone has done something wrong and needs to be punished.
 Half of the colorful figures are upset, but the other half appear pleased.
 The sweaty man beside me is also pleased.
 His treadmill whizzes and whirrs and he whips his head around to look directly at me.
 I raise my eyebrows and nod approvingly toward the TV.
 I have no clue what has taken place in the game, but the camaraderie feels connective nonetheless.

 “HOW’S IT GOING, MAN!?”